 Even at the least vegan-friendly Thai restaurants, there’s one option that’s always vegan.
 The most popular Thai dessert is “sticky rice” and it’s invariably vegan.
 Just three ingredients deliver a classic combination: rice drizzled with sweetened coconut milk, and topped with mango slices.
 Obviously this dish’s success hinges on the quality of the mangoes.
 Made with perfectly ripe mangoes it becomes one of the most delicious desserts in the universe.

 As vegan diets continue to increase in popularity, more Thai restaurants are banishing the shrimp and fish sauce from at least one of their curry options.
 But since seafood-based sauces vanish undetectably into Thai food, there’s a big element of trust when it comes to ordering vegan Thai food from non-vegan restaurants.

 Cooking Vegan Thai Food at Home

 If all else fails you can always cook outstanding vegan Thai food at home.
 Thai Kitchen makes excellent green and red curry pastes, and both products are vegan.
 Just add a tablespoon of curry paste to a can of coconut milk and you’re in business.
 Serve it over stir-fried veggies and jasmine rice, then squirt on some lime juice, and you’ve got some seriously legit Thai food with minimal effort.
 Want to venture even further into Thai cooking?
-Here are two great vegan cookbooks primarily based on the food of Thailand:
+Vegan Thai Kitchen, by Sarah & Renoo Jansala, is a gorgeous title exclusively devoted to the topic.